 Similarly, suppose you are looking at the conversion rate for a specific marketing campaign.
 In that case, you can calculate it by taking the number of conversions from that campaign and dividing it by the total number of visitors exposed to it.

-Now we know what a conversion rate is and how to calculate this number.
+We now know what a conversion rate is and how to calculate it.
 Next, let's look at what is considered a reasonable conversion rate.

 What Is Considered A Good Conversion Rate?

 It’s a difficult question to answer because it depends on your industry and goals.
-Generally speaking, a good conversion rate is anything above the average conversion rate for your industry.
+Generally, a good conversion rate is above your industry's average.

 Here are some common industries and their average conversion rates:

-It’s essential to remember that these conversion rates are for organic search, meaning they reflect the fraction of people that successfully convert after searching for a particular business online for a given industry.
+It’s essential to remember that these conversion rates are for organic search, meaning they reflect the share of people who convert after searching for a particular business in a given industry.

 You also have conversion rates for social media marketing, email marketing, paid ads, and referrals.
-When comparing your conversion rates against your industry’s average, consider these.
+When comparing your conversion rates to your industry’s average, consider these points.

 For example, you don’t want to compare your conversion rate for organic search with your industry's average email conversion rate.